Democratic establishment frets about the unhinged left

 Expect instead that the candidates will race to endear themselves to the fringe because the energy resides there.
 As voters begin to notice, the media will likely excuse this, noting that candidate Trump didn’t stand up to his supporters on the fringe.

 There’s something to this.
 But Trump supporters didn’t engage in a sustained campaign of public harassment.
+And the egging on of his supporters that Trump engaged in occurred at Trump rallies that leftist precursors of today’s “resisters” tried to disrupt.

-That’s the left’s contribution to incivility and decline, and it might well become the Democrats’ albatross.
+A campaign of public harassment is the left’s unique contribution to incivility and decline, and it might well become the Democrats’ albatross.